marcuu/manner/README.md

 ### Shopping List Generation

-The app compiles a list of ingredients needed for the selected meals (retrieved from the API) and presents it in an easy-to-read format.
+The application compiles a list of ingredients needed for the selected meals (retrieved from the API) and presents it in an easy-to-read format.

 ### Responsive Design